lamini-ai/lamini/README.md

 In `generate_data.py`(./generate_data.py), you can just use the function `make_pairs` to create the question-response pairs.
 This is a common use case step to run this stage separately, e.g. after human review of the generated questions, or if there was an error at this step last time.

 ### I want to generate more than 100 instructions
-Change the count flag `-c` for the number question-repsonse pairs to generate in total.
+Change the count flag `-c` for the number of question-repsonse pairs to generate in total.
 The default is set to 100.

 ## Cleaning